Tessa Fellows

 How We Work Together

-We slow those moments down so you can actually see what’s happening instead of only realizing it later when you’re already overwhelmed.
+We slow those moments down so you can better understand what's happening instead of only realizing it after you're already overwhelmed.

-If trauma is part of your history, we don’t rush into anything.
-We start with helping you feel more steady in your body and your thoughts day to day so things don’t feel like they take over so quickly.
+If trauma is part of your story, we don't rush into anything.
+We start by helping you feel more grounded day-to-day so difficult emotions and experiences don't feel like they take over everything else.

 Why Tessa Is a Strong Fit for This Work

-Most women I work with are the ones everyone relies on.
-They’re the responsible one.
-The steady one.
-The one who handles things.
+Most women I work with are the person everyone relies on.
+They're responsible, thoughtful, and used to carrying a lot.

 Professional Background